-School Readiness - Increase child outcomes by developing and strengthening social/emotional competencies, family partnerships and staff development.
+School Readiness - Increase student outcomes by developing and strengthening social/emotional competencies, family partnerships and staff development.

-Health and Wellness - Increase the health and well-being of children birth to age 5 by improving the number of children who are up-to-date on a schedule of age-appropriate preventive and primary health care.
+Health and Wellness - Increase the health and well-being of students birth to age 5 by improving the number of students who are up-to-date on a schedule of age-appropriate preventive and primary health care.

-Attendance - Improve the rate of attendance for children in the Head Start and Early Heat Start program.
+Attendance - Improve the rate of attendance for students in the Head Start and Early Head Start program.